Collagen VI: Function

-Expression in Various Tissues
+Expression in various tissues

-Muscle Tissue
+Muscle tissue

 ColVI is one of the primary components of muscle extra cellular matrix.
-It has been shown to play an integral role in building the basement membrane of myofiber endoymsium.
+It has been shown to play an integral role in building the basement membrane of myofiber endomysium.
 The crucial role of ColVI in skeletal muscle can be seen by the fact that mutations in the genes responsible for encoding ColVI cause diseases affecting the function of skeletal muscle, including Ullrich congenital muscular dystrophy and Bethlem myopathy.
 Absence of ColVI in muscle cells results in muscle cell dysfunction due to defects in the regulation of the autophagic pathway.
 ColVI is also a key component of muscle cell generation, and has been shown to have the ability to regenerate itself.

-Nervous Tissue
+Nervous tissue

 ColVI is expressed in both the central nervous system and peripheral nervous system.

-Central Nervous System
+Central nervous system

 The presence of ColVI in the brain was originally discovered in meningeal cells.
 ColVI has also been linked to the development of Alzheimer's disease.
 When treated with AB-peptides, mice without the COL6A1 gene were observed to have an increase in apoptosis compared to wild type mice, suggesting that ColVI plays a neuroprotective role against AB-peptide toxicity.
 Further, ColVI has been suggested to play an anti-apoptotic role in other parts of the nervous system, as seen in studies analyzing the effects of UV-induced apoptosis.

-Peripheral Nervous System
+Peripheral nervous system

 ColVI is expressed by Schwann cells in the peripheral nervous system.
 It is present in the connective tissue of the endoneurium, perineurium, and epineurium.
 ColVI has been shown to be expressed by immature Schwann cells when they begin to differentiate into myelinating cells, suggesting that ColVI plays an integral role in regulating Schwann cell differentiation.
 ColVI also plays a key role in the peripheral nervous system myelination and maintains proper functioning of the sciatic nerve.

-Adipose Tissue
+Adipose tissue

 ColVI also plays a key role in the extracellular matrix of white adipose tissue.
 Lack of ColVI in the extracellular matrix of white adipose tissue leads to molecular characteristic notably seen in obese individuals.
 Endotrophin, a peptide generated by ColVI in white adipose tissue, has been shown to promote the growth of breast cancer cells.
 Further, therapeutic transplantation of adipose-derived stem cells has been shown to secrete and assemble ColVI microfibrils.

-Role of Collagen VI in Knee Function
+Role of Collagen VI in knee function

 Studies have revealed that the mutation or deletion of genes encoding for collagen VI can result in numerous musculoskeletal disorders, e.g. hip osteoarthritis, tissue fibrosis, tissue ossification, and muscular dystrophies.
 The deletion of the COL6A1 gene in mice was used to determine the function of collagen VI in the bone and cartilage of knee joints.
 The absence of collagen VI impacted the structure and shape of the knee joint, but did not critically affect physicality of the cartilage.